bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 utility](https://crash-utility.github.io/).
 The script is in here:<br>
 https://gist.github.com/bruhtus/00c2e8567f52e1160b9f1bc111a2959c

-I am planning to explore the issue from syzbot report and hopefully able to make my own reproducer rather than depending on the bot's reproducer.
+I am planning to explore the issue from syzbot's report and hopefully able to make my own reproducer rather than depending on the bot's reproducer.
 Let's see how it goes.